bluesky-social/deploy-recipes/atproto-relay-docker/README.md

 # Setup

 Once you have your machine ready to go the setup is relatively straightforward.
-Make sure to have ``shuf`` and ``parallel`` installed on your machine since it'll be needed for the last couple of steps.

 To start, clone the example setup from Tangled and change directory into the ``relay-docker`` project.